Frequently Asked Questions

 Why can't we just use our internal ID?

 You can – for some things.
 However, nobody works alone and your distribution partners don’t use your IDs.
 Many of your partners are already EIDR members.
 EIDR enables automation and drives efficiency, especially when shared between members.
 EIDR behaves as the Rosetta Stone of media assets.
 If a content creator registers all of it’s assets with EIDR, they can then share the EIDR ID with all of their distribution partners.
-The distribution partner can automate, using the EIDR as a definitive way to obtain essential information for the asset’s identification.
+The distribution partner can automate, using the EIDR ID as a definitive way to obtain essential information for the asset’s identification.

 Why use an outside entity to get an identifier for my content?